 Course Typically Offered: Fall, Spring

 This creative writing workshop accommodates all levels of writers and/or poets, from beginning to experienced, as well as all styles and forms of writing, including prose (fiction and nonfiction/memoir) and poetry.
-Each session consists of sharing and critiques of student writing, an instructional period, and an assignment.
-Students are encouraged to write on a regular basis, to write different kinds of materials, to develop a personal style, and to submit works for publication following submission guidelines.
+Students are encouraged to write on a regular basis, to write different kinds of materials, to develop a personal style, and to develop writing goals.

 NCWRT 16: Genre Writing